johschmitz/blender-driving-scenario-creator/README.md

 now install the lib(s)

-    sudo -E ./pip3 install scenariogeneration
+    sudo -E ./python<python_version> -m pip install scenariogeneration

 where the `-E` makes sudo preserve the exported environment variable.
-Note again that `sudo` is not required in case Blender is installed to the user home directory.
-Also make sure not to mix up `pip3` and `./pip3`.
+Note again that `sudo` is not required in case Blender is installed to the user home directory or the user has write access to the directory.
+Also make sure not to not forget the `./` at the beginning such that the Python executable from within the directory is used and not another instance on your system.

 For the esmini export functionality we also need to install [OpenSceneGraph](http://www.openscenegraph.org/) to have the `osgconv` tool